Wednesday, October 29, 2025

 To make it clear from the start, let’s illustrate the syntax with an easy example.

-For instance, imagine that we have an existing table called customer with a primary key сustomer_id.
-Then, we need to create a second table called orders, and we want to make sure that each order in it is linked to a valid customer.
-So, when we write a CREATE TABLE statement for orders, we add a foreign key referencing the сustomer_id column of the customer table.
+Here’s a simple MySQL foreign key example.
+Suppose we have a customers table with a primary key customer_id.
+We then create an orders table where each order references a valid customer.
+This ensures referential integrity between the two tables.
+So, when we write a CREATE TABLE statement for orders, we add a foreign key referencing the customer_id column of the customer table.
 This is what it looks like.

 CREATE TABLE orders (